Weekend in Portvila

 Best Seasons

-April to October (dry season, pleasant temperatures)
+April to October (dry season with light trade winds)

 Ideal For